-In order to be considered for admission, we require that students submit a completed hard copy or on-line application.
+In order to be considered for admission, we require that students submit a completed on-line application.
 We also require the following additional materials in order to have a complete application package:

 - A $45 application fee: If the application fee is a financial hardship, requests for a fee waiver should come through the school counselor and preferably on the College Board's Fee Waiver Request Form.

 - High school transcript(s): We recommend that students complete a minimum of 4 years of English, 3 years each of Mathematics and Science, 2 years of one foreign language, and 3 years of social studies/history.
 Have your high school send directly to the Admissions Office.
 Normally, we will want to see senior grades included; if you have already graduated, a complete and final transcript should be sent.
 Applicants who have more than these minimum expectations are likely to receive more favorable consideration.

 If a student plans to take the SAT/ACT after all application materials have been sent to the Mount and would like the new SAT/ACT scores considered in application review, the student should call the Admissions Office and request that a "hold" be placed on the application until the new SAT/ACT scores are received.
 Once an admissions decision has been made, new SAT/ACT scores will not change that decision.

 - Recommendations: A recommendation letter or recommendation form from a teacher or your guidance counselor should also be submitted directly to the Mount.